Neural Environment

 What lands in your evidence trail

 The useful record is not just the final answer.
-It is the request context, source scope, model route, tool invocation, quality result, issue codes, trace ID, and final release decision.
+It is the request context, source scope, route class, evidence labels, quality result, issue codes, trace ID, and final release decision.